-Who could forget names like Redline, Mongoose or Haro?
+Who could forget the popular brands like Redline, Mongoose or Haro?

-Thanks to the popularity of Netflix’s Stranger Things’, BMX bikes are totally rad again.
-Whether you’re a newbie, a pro rider, or a bike collector, these BMX bikes are worth your attention.
+Thanks to the popularity of Netflix’s Stranger Things, BMX bikes are totally rad again.

-Here are the Totally Rad BMX Bikes We Rode Back In The ’80s.
+Here are 10 Totally Rad BMX Bikes We Rode Back In The ’80s:

-In 1970, the Huffy Corporation was founded as an umbrella company to house the Huffy Bicycle division.
+Huffy was founded in 1970 as an umbrella company to house the Huffy Bicycle division.
 These bikes were sold to retailers like KMart, Target, Sears, and Walmart.
-For most kids of Generation X, a Huffy bike was usually your first bike.

 6. GT Pro Series